 Tax Minimization: Puerto Rico’s One-Two Punch

-Acknowledging the importance of the service industry in fostering economic grow, Puerto Rico has enacted a tax incentives program for companies that render services to clients located abroad.
-The statutory basis of this program is the Services Export Development Act (SEDA), also known as Act 20-2012.
+Acknowledging the importance of the service industry in fostering economic growth, in 2012 Puerto Rico enacted a broader tax incentives program for companies that render services to clients located abroad.
+The statutory basis of this program was the Export Service Development Act, also known as Act 20.
 Concurrently, Puerto Rico approved Act No. 22-2012 (Act 22) affording certain income tax incentives described below for individuals who move to Puerto Rico.
-SEDA and Act 22 are responsible for the relocation to the Island of dozens of U.S. hedge fund managers and some renounced investors.
+These exemption regimes are now part of the Puerto Rico Tax Incentive Code, commonly known as Act 60, enacted in 2019.

-Pursuant to SEDA, an entity with a bona fide office or establishment located in Puerto Rico that provides “eligible services” would benefit during 20 year from:
+Pursuant Act 60, any person with a bona fide office or establishment located in Puerto Rico that conducts Export Services or Export Commerce would benefit from:

-2. A 100% exemption from Puerto Rico income tax on dividend distributions made out of export service income.
-Subsequent dividend distributions out of export service income are 100% exempt from further Puerto Rico income taxes.
+2. A 100% exemption from Puerto Rico income tax on dividend distributions made out of export service income and export commerce income.
+Subsequent dividend distributions out of these income classes are 100% exempt from further Puerto Rico income taxes.

-3. A 60% exemption from gross receipts taxes imposed by municipalities.
-The exemption increases to 90% if the business operates in the municipality of Vieques or Culebra.
+3. A 50% exemption from gross receipts taxes imposed by municipalities.

-Some of the eligible services are: (a) research and development; (b) advertising and public relations; (c) consulting on science, technology, environment, economy, management, marketing, human resources, computers, and audits; (d) advising on matters related to any trade or business; (e) engineering and architecture services, project management, and blueprint production; (f) professional services such as legal, tax and accounting; (g) headquarter services; (h) data processing centers; (i) software development; (j) call centers; (k) shared services centers (accounting, finance, tax, audit, human resources and marketing, among other services); (l) warehousing and distribution hub centers; (m) investment banking and other financial services: asset management, private equity management, hedge funds management, pool of capital management, and trust management; (n) educational and training services, (o) hospital and laboratory services, and (p) other services so designated by the relevant authorities through regulations.
-Cloud computing services have been included in this latter category.
+Some of qualifying services are: (a) research and development; (b) advertising and public relations; (c) consulting on science, technology, environment, economy, management, marketing, human resources, computers, and audits; (d) advising on matters related to any trade or business; (e) engineering and architecture services, project management, and blueprint production; (f) professional services such as legal, tax and accounting; (g) headquarter services; (h) data processing centers; (i) software development; (j) call centers; (k) shared services centers (accounting, finance, tax, audit, human resources and marketing, among other services); (l) distribution in physical form, in the internet, by cloud computing or as part of a blockchain and the income derived from the licensing, subscription of the program or service charges; (m) investment banking and other financial services: asset management, private equity management, hedge funds management, pool of capital management, and trust management; and other services so designated by the relevant authorities through regulations.

-In order to be entitled the tax incentives, an entity must apply for and secure a tax exemptions grant.
+To be entitled to the tax incentives, a person must apply for and secure a tax exemption grant.
 This grant is in the nature of a contract among the grantee, its shareholders, owners or partners, and the Government of Puerto Rico.
-Although SEDA do not impose a minimum number of employees to obtain the grant, existing Government’s policy requires that the business hires and maintains at least three full-time employees who are residents of Puerto Rico.
+One full-time direct employee is required for Export Services businesses and Export Commerce businesses that have an annual business volume greater than $3,000,000.

-An individual who relocates to Puerto Rico can also profit from additional tax exemptions if she or he meets these requirements: (i) is domiciled in Puerto Rico, (ii) was not domiciled in Puerto Rico during 15 years before January 17, 2012, and (iii) becomes domiciled in Puerto Rico before January 31, 2035 (Eligible Resident).
+An individual who relocates to Puerto Rico can also benefit from certain tax exemptions if she or he (i) is domiciled in Puerto Rico, (ii) was not domiciled in Puerto Rico between January 17, 2006 and January 17, 2012, and (iii) becomes domiciled in Puerto Rico before January 31, 2035 (Resident Investor).
 For these purposes, an individual who is present in Puerto Rico for more than 183 days during a calendar year is presumed to be domiciled in Puerto Rico.

-An Eligible Resident is afforded 100% exemption from Puerto Rico income taxes, including the alternative minimum applicable to individuals, on:
+A Resident Investor is afforded 100% exemption from Puerto Rico income taxes, including the alternative minimum applicable to individuals, on:

 1. Interest and dividends from all sources earned after becoming domiciled in Puerto Rico and before January 1, 2036, including but not limited to, interest and dividends received from local Registered Investment Companies (mutual funds).